What makes the Privacy + Security Forum a unique event?

 - Curricular Approach.
 Our goal is to create a coherent event, where key areas are covered.
 We see ourselves as trying to build a curriculum of sorts, a kind of miniature university.
 We aim to provide a thoughtful representation of topics, with plenty of useful sessions for the beginners as well as seasoned professionals.

 - Longer Sessions and More Depth.
-We will have longer session times (between 1.5 hours to 3 hours) so topics can be covered in more detail.
+We will have longer session times (between 1 and 3 hours) so topics can be covered in more detail.

 - Written Materials and Reading in Advance.
 There will be written materials for sessions and assigned readings.
 These advance readings will provide greater focus for a session.
 Valuable session time need not be wasted covering preliminary information that can be covered in readings.